 David Hale is an artist living in Athens, Georgia, where he runs design and tattoo studio Love Hawk.
 This is just one of his incredible pieces of tattoo art.
 His work typically uses only black and red ink, and he favours designs the combine geometric simplicity and a natural world subject matter.

-Artist Jason Donahue works at Liberty Tattoo in Seattle.
+Artist Jason Donahue works at Hidden Coast Tattoo in Sebastopol, California.
 His work often features Native American themes.
 His minimal use of colour is both subtle and striking, and his style looks great on both smaller hand pieces and larger coverings.

 When it comes to realistic portraits, there's no one better than UK artist David Corden.
 He's inked tattoo versions of everyone from Sean Connery and Harrison Ford to Eminem and er...
 Keith Lemon.
 Despite getting a 'U' in A-Level art (he was told that his work looked so much like a photo, he may as well have handed in a photo) and spending 15 years working as a ventilation engineer, he eventually followed his true calling in tattoo art.